cabforum/servercert/docs/BR.md

 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.

-For the purpose of computing an OCSP Validity Interval, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.
+As stated in [Section 1.6.4](#164-conventions), for the purpose of computing an OCSP Validity Interval, an hour is measured as 3,600 seconds and a day is measured as 86,400 seconds, ignoring leap seconds.

 For the status of Subscriber Certificates: